Local pairing of Feynman histories in many-body Floquet models

 \section{Spectral fluctuations}

-We now turn to an investigation of the sample-to-sample fluctuations of physical quantities within the ensemble of Haar-RFCs.
+We now turn to an investigation of the sample-to-sample fluctuations of spectral correlations within the ensemble of Haar-RFCs.
 In Fig.~\ref{fig:sff_averaging} we have already shown that a local average dramatically suppresses statistical fluctuations of the SFF, a global quantity.
 Here we set out to understand this and the distribution of spectra more generally.

 Information on the distribution of spectra is buried in the moments of $K(t)$.
-The $n^{\text{th}}$ moment, $\overline{K^n}(t)$, is an average over the product of $n$ copies of the forward orbits $\text{Tr}W(t)$ and $n$ copies of the backward $[\text{Tr}W(t)]^*$.
+The $n^{\text{th}}$ moment, $\overline{K^n}(t)$, is an average over the product of $n$ copies of the forward orbits $\text{Tr}W(t)$ and $n$ copies of the backward $\text{Tr}W^*(t)$.
 Focusing on only the second moment, in Sec.~\ref{sec:nongaussian} we make some first steps toward adapting our theory of local orbit pairing to these higher order objects, and demonstrate non-Gaussian statistics of the SFF.
 In Sec.~\ref{sec:entanglementmembrane} we discuss the connection with the entanglement membrane.